 Then, create a new vision for the kind of relationship you intend to create.
 If you need help with this, be sure to check out my free article on How to Attract Your Soulmate and my e-book and guided meditation set on The Path to Soulmate Love.
 They’ll provide you with a step-by-step system to help you attract the love you want.

-How Long Will it Take to Heal a Broken Heart?
+How Long Will It Take to Heal a Broken Heart?

 Final Thoughts